 - Expose the CRM ID onto the website and pass it to GA as a custom dimension.

 - GA generates a unique Client ID for each unique visitor.
 Pass this Client ID to your CRM for every user.

-Once the data integration has been uploaded to GA, we can create a segments in Google Analytics based on the ClientID as a dimension and can use for remarketing purpose.
+Once the data integration has been uploaded to GA, we can create a segment in Google Analytics based on the ClientID as a dimension and can use it for remarketing purposes.

 Tracking Google Analytics Client ID and Implementation for Android